IsratAfrin826/PANDAS-learning/README.md

        dtype   : It is the datatype and only a single type is allowed.

        copy    : To copy the input data

+### 1. Create a Pandas DataFrame

+     To create a DataFrame in pandas , use the pandas.DataFrame() method.

+        Example : Demo1